FlavScents AInsights Entry for Butyl Isovalerate (CAS: 109-19-3)

 8. Practical Insights for Formulators

-Butyl isovalerate is valued for its ability to impart a fresh, fruity character to both flavors and fragrances.
-It synergizes well with other esters and fruity compounds, enhancing the overall profile.
-Formulators should be cautious of overuse, which can lead to an overpowering or artificial aroma.
-It is often under-utilized in complex formulations where subtlety is required.
+Butyl isovalerate is valued for its ability to impart a natural fruity aroma, making it a staple in both flavor and fragrance formulations.
+It synergizes well with other esters and fruity compounds.
+Formulators should be cautious of its potential to overpower other notes if used excessively.
+It is often under-utilized in complex formulations where subtlety is desired.

 Citation hooks: FlavScents; industry practice